briancaffey/briancaffey.github.io/content/2024/02/17/rocket-league-botchat-nvidia-generative-ai-on-rtx-pcs-developer-contest.md

   - BetterChat: [https://github.com/JulienML/BetterChat](https://github.com/JulienML/BetterChat)
   - Translate: [https://github.com/0xleft/trnslt](https://github.com/0xleft/trnslt)

 Starting with the Plugin Template, I wrote a simple console command that when triggered sends an HTTP request to `localhost:8000/hello`.
 I set up a Hello World Flask app running on `localhost:8000` and I was able to get a response from my Hello World server!
-There seemed to be no weird network or permission errors that would prevent my game code from communicating.
+There didn't seem to be any network or permission errors that would prevent my game code from communicating with other applications on my PC.

 Next I started looking into how to build and run optimized LLMs with NVIDIA's TensorRT-LLM library, the software that this contest is promoting.
-The contest announcement included another interesting building block that I thought could be very useful: an example repo showing how to run `CodeLlama-13b-instruct-hf` optimized by TensorRT-LLM to provide inference for a VSCode extension called Continue (Continue.dev).
+The contest announcement included an interesting building block that I thought could be very useful: an example repo showing how to run `CodeLlama-13b-instruct-hf` optimized by TensorRT-LLM to provide inference for a VSCode extension called Continue (Continue.dev).

 - `CodeLlama-13b-instruct-hf` is an open source model from Meta that is trained on code and can help with code generation tasks
 - TensorRT-LLM is a Python library that accelerates and optimizes inference performance of large language models.
 It takes a Large Language Model like `CodeLlama-13b-instruct-hf` and generates an engine that can be used for doing inference
-- VSCode is an open source code editor developed by Microsoft
+- VSCode is an open source code editor developed by Microsoft with an large number of community plugins
 - Continue.dev is a startup backed by Y Combinator that is developing an open-source autopilot (code assistant) for VSCode and JetBrains that works with local LLMs or paid services like ChatGPT

-To get this working you need to build the TensorRT-LLM engine.
+To get the coding assistant project working I needed to build the TensorRT-LLM engine.
 Building TensorRT-LLM engines on Windows can be done in one of two ways:

 - using a "bare-metal" virtual environment on Windows (with PowerShell)
 - using WSL

-At the time of writing, using building a TensorRT-LLM engine on Windows can only be done with version `v0.6.1` of the TensorRT-LLM repo and version `v0.7.1` of the `tensorrt_llm` Python package.
+At the time of writing, building a TensorRT-LLM engine on Windows can only be done with version `v0.6.1` of the TensorRT-LLM repo and version `v0.7.1` of the `tensorrt_llm` Python package.

 With WSL you can use the up-to-date versions of the TensorRT-LLM repo (main branch).
 The engines produced by Windows and WSL (Ubuntu) are not interchangeable and you will get errors if you try to use an engine created with one operating system on another operating system.